What Are Interrogative Adjectives? A Comprehensive Guide with Examples

 Here, “whose” modifies “car” within the embedded clause “whose car is parked outside.”

-In different English-speaking regions, the usage of interrogative adjectives can vary slightly.
+The usage of interrogative adjectives can vary slightly in British and American English.
 For instance, British English might use “which” more frequently than American English in certain contexts.

 Conclusion